nmoore32/Space-Invaders-Clone/README.md

 Press the left/right arrows to move.
 Press space to fire.

 As soon as I finished the tutorial I heavily refactored the code.
 The initial AlienInvasion class pretty much did everthing --- checking for events, checking for collisions, firing bullets, creating the alien fleet...).
-I moved a lot of the responsibilites from AlienInvasion to other classes (it ended up being half the size it initially was -- although it ended up back at roughly the original tutorial length with the my own additions).
+I moved a lot of the responsibilites from AlienInvasion to other classes (it ended up being half the size it initially was.
 I created the following classes during my refactoring.

 - AlienFleet
 - CollisionHandler